Approved standard Life jackets & Personal Flotation Devices (PFDs)

 While PFDs are more comfortable than lifejackets because they are designed for constant wear, they do not generally offer the same level of protection as life jackets.

 A key characteristic of an approved standard life jackets is to keep a person face up even if the person is uncouncious, so that you can breathe properly.
 Not wearing a personal flotation device is the first cause of recreational boating deaths in Canada!

 When buying a Personal Flotation Device, look for a Transport Canada approval stamp or label.
 You must have a PFD that fits each person on your boat.
 The PFD must be of an appropriate size for each individual.
-During a nautical excursion it must be available at all times within the pleasure craft.
+During a nautical excursion it must be available and within reach at all times on board the pleasure craft.